Yoga, Embodiment, Mindfulness Teacher

 Ashka has been teaching private and corporate clients across London and has been a teacher at Battersea Yoga and the Life Centre studios.
 She has been holding space for people living with dementia and Alzeheimer’s disease running weekly yoga and movement chair-based activities since 2009.
 She taught chair yoga for the Age UK charity.
 Her passion for dance continues to grow and support her practice with her current love for Contact Improvisation Dance, a movement form performed with a partner, where we explore interpersonal dynamics through a spontaneous improvised dance.

-Grounded in her own study of yoga, buddhist teachings and meditation, dance and embodiment, Ashka aims to facilitate a path to inner wholeness.
+Grounded in her own study of yoga, Buddhist teachings and meditation, non-dual Tantra, dance and embodiment, Ashka aims to facilitate a path to inner wholeness.
 Her teachings are an invitation to welcome more play and pleasure into the experience; she believes they are fundamental on our path to healing and lead to a deeply intimate and fulfilling life.

 You’ve got such a such a deep level of wisdom and presence in the way that you teach and guide people to move through their practice on the mat, but it feels like we are drawing that strength and energy from you at the same time as finding it within ourselves.